Samuel Rosenman: Personal life and political career

 He submitted his resignation as Special Counsel upon Roosevelt's death but Truman asked him to stay on, initially through V-E Day, then through V-J Day, and finally into 1946.
 Rosenman wrote the 1946 State of the Union Address for Truman on his own in 1946.
-Even after leaving the White House, he would periodically return to aid the president with major speeches, including his acceptance speech to the 1948 Democratic National Convention.
+Even after leaving the White House, he would periodically return to aid President Truman with major speeches, including his acceptance speech to the 1948 Democratic National Convention.

+Rosenman's memoir, Working with Roosevelt, is one of the most quoted and praised first-person accounts of the Roosevelt administration.

 Rosenman was married to housing activist Dorothy Rosenman.
-Rosenman’s granddaughter Lynn is the wife of current United States Attorney General and former United States Supreme Court Nominee, Merrick Garland.
+Rosenman's granddaughter Lynn is the wife of former United States Attorney General and former United States Supreme Court Nominee, Merrick Garland.